badiou/capstoneapi/README.md

     3. Do not change the value of the algorithm.
 Leave it on RS256
 8. Get API_AUDIENCE et remplace it in your auth.py file `API_AUDIENCE = 'capstone'`

-### Your can use my own token i set on the config.py file.
+### Your can see the example of token i set on the config.py file.

 ### Existing roles